SAT Score Percentiles: What Your Score Means

 SAT score percentiles guide for Massachusetts 10th and 11th graders aiming for top colleges

+If you are a 10th or 11th grader in Massachusetts, your SAT score is more than a number.
+It is a ranking.
 At Quest For Success, we help students move beyond raw scores and truly understand where they stand.
-SAT score percentiles tell you how you compare to every student who took the test.
+SAT score percentiles tell you how you compare to every student who took the test.Therefore, understanding them is the first step toward setting smart goals.
+A score of 1200, for example, means very different things depending on your target college.

-What Exactly Are SAT Score Percentiles?
+What Exactly Are SAT exam score ?

-2025–2026 SAT Score Chart: Key Benchmarks
+SAT exam score Chart: Key Benchmarks

 SAT Score Approximate User Percentile What It Means